Excessive Sun Exposure and Aging

 As we age, the collagen and elastin fibers of the skin naturally weaken.
 This weakening happens at a much faster rate when the skin is frequently exposed to UV rays.
 The UV rays of the sun reach the skin in two different forms, as UVA and UVB rays.

 Each of the rays influences the skin at a different level.

 UVA rays, also called the “aging rays”, contribute 90 to 95 percent of the sun’s ultraviolet rays that reach the earth’s surface.
 These rays weaken the skin’s collagen and elastin fibers, causing wrinkling and sagging in the tissues.

-UVB rays, also referred to as the “burning rays”, cause tanning of the skin by affecting the melanocytes, the cells of the epidermis that are responsible for producing melanin.
-Melanin is designed to help protect the skin from the sun’s UV rays, but can be alterd or destroyed when large, frequent doses of UV light are allowed to penetrate the skin.
+UVB rays, also referred to as the “burning rays”, cause tanning of the skin by affecting the melanomas, the cells of the epidermis that are responsible for producing melanin.
+Melanin is designed to help protect the skin from the sun’s UV rays, but can be altered or destroyed when large, frequent doses of UV light are allowed to penetrate the skin.

 Although UVB penetration is not as deep as UVA, these rays are equally damaging to the sun and can damage the eyes as well.
-On a positive note, UVB rays contribute to the body’s syntesis of vitamin D and other imprtant minerals.
+On a positive note, UVB rays contribute to the body’s synthesis of vitamin D and other important minerals.